stefanspringer1/ExecutionControlTemplate/README.md

 # ExecutionControlTemplate

-A temnplate of how to control the excution of tasks of the same kind.
+A template to show how the excution of tasks of the same kind could be controlled.

 ## "NonDistributed"